calculuswhiz/flightsim-and-jetsim/README.md

     - Rules and physics:
         - You have limited fuel, which has mass.
 Running out of fuel will kill the thrust output.
         - Aerodynamic forces will be at play.
 (Weight, lift, thrust, drag).
-        - Atmosphere decreases in pressure and temperature at higher altitudes, affecting drag and lift.
         - Crashing into the ocean will terminate the simulation.
         - Flying out of bounds will terminate the simulation.
         - You have momentum.
 Turning right around will cause a stall and will more than likely prove fatal.